6ce/MyAddys-Custom-Background/README.md

 3. Upload any image, URL or Uploaded File works
 4. Once that's done, right click the image and click "copy image address"
 5. You now have the Image URL

+# Disclaimer
+Not every image will scale perfectly, that will be up to you to correct